tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/D1_VECTO-Job-Editor.md

 : ![remcycle](pics/minus-circle-icon.png) Remove the selected cycle from the list

-### Driver Assist Tab
+### Driver Model Tab

 ![](pics/JobForm_DriverModel.png)

-In this tab the driver assistance functions are enabled and parameterised.
+In this tab the driver assistance functions are enabled and parameterized.
 The parameters for overspeed, look-ahead coasting and driver acceleration can only be modified in Engineering Mode.

 Overspeed
 :	See [Overspeed](#driver-overspeed) for details.